Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 - Navigate to the  **URL (Instance Name)** to validate the deployment

-> Note: The steps to set up the Publisher solution - **Microsoft.Marketplace.SaaS.SDK.PublisherSolution** locally are identical to the steps to set up the marketplace provisioning service.
+> Note: The steps to set up the Publisher solution - **SaaS.SDK.PublisherSolution** locally are identical to the steps to set up the marketplace provisioning service.

 ### Purchase the offer